Our Blog | The Intern Group | Internship Tips & Advice

 2. Take it all in

 Maximize your observation skills.
 Pay close attention to the details of your internship.
 Watch and take note of how your colleagues interact with your boss.
 Listen to the words used to describe different work tasks and be aware of expectations.
 What’s the difference between doing a “sufficient” or an “excellent” job?
 Absorbing all of these details – both personal and professional – will help you adjust to expectations and cultural nuances within the company and culture.
 They’ll also be useful for professional contexts in the future – like your first job.
+A valuable employee not only knows about their own job but understands how each employee contributes to the goals of their organization or company.
+Take advantage of your internship by spending a little time each week looking in on what other coworkers are doing so you can get a better idea of how your workplace and industry work.
+The more you know, the bigger your value.

-3. Consider your duties
+3. Consider your duties and learning goals

 4. Know what you do well (and not so well)

-5. Make authentic personal connections
+5. Make authentic personal connections with your coworkers

 6. Respond and act quickly